Metacognition

 Metacognition is an awareness of one's thought processes and an understanding of the patterns behind them.
 The term comes from the root word meta, meaning "beyond", or "on top of".
-Metacognition can take many forms, such as reflecting on one's ways of thinking and knowing when and how to use particular strategies for problem-solving.
-There are generally two components of metacognition: (1) knowledge about cognition and (2) regulation of cognition.

-Metamemory, defined as knowing about memory and mnemonic strategies, is an especially important form of metacognition.
-Academic research on metacognitive processing across cultures is in the early stages, but there are indications that further work may provide better outcomes in cross-cultural learning between teachers and students.
+Metacognition can take many forms, such as reflecting on one's ways of thinking, and knowing when and how oneself and others use particular strategies for problem-solving.
+There are generally two components of metacognition: (1) cognitive conceptions and (2) a cognitive regulation system.
+Research has shown that both components of metacognition play key roles in metaconceptual knowledge and learning.
+Metamemory, defined as knowing about memory and mnemonic strategies, is an important aspect of metacognition.

 Writings on metacognition date back at least as far as two works by the Greek philosopher Aristotle (384–322 BC): On the Soul and the Parva Naturalia.

 Definitions

 This higher-level cognition was given the label metacognition by American developmental psychologist John H. Flavell (1976).

 The term metacognition literally means 'above cognition', and is used to indicate cognition about cognition, or more informally, thinking about thinking.
 Flavell defined metacognition as knowledge about cognition and control of cognition.
 For example, a person is engaging in metacognition if they notice that they are having more trouble learning A than B, or if it strikes them that they should double-check C before accepting it as fact.
 J. H. Flavell (1976, p.
 232).
 Andreas Demetriou's theory (one of the neo-Piagetian theories of cognitive development) used the term hyper-cognition to refer to self-monitoring, self-representation, and self-regulation processes, which are regarded as integral components of the human mind.
 Moreover, with his colleagues, he showed that these processes participate in general intelligence, together with processing efficiency and reasoning, which have traditionally been considered to compose fluid intelligence.

 Metacognition also involves thinking about one's own thinking process such as study skills, memory capabilities, and the ability to monitor learning.
 This concept needs to be explicitly taught along with content instruction.

-Metacognitive knowledge is about one's own cognitive processes and the understanding of how to regulate those processes to maximize learning and decision-making.

-Some types of metacognitive knowledge would include:
+A pithy statement from M.D.
+Gall et al. is often cited in this respect: "Learning how to learn cannot be left to students.
+It must be taught."